-Selection of investment managers will be contestable and conducted through a request for proposal and interview process unless specific circumstances require a different approach.
+Selection of the custodian and investment managers will be contestable and conducted through a request for proposal and interview process unless specific circumstances require a different approach.

 Investment mandates shall include guidelines setting out eligible investments, performance criteria, constraints and exposure limits, including use of derivatives and reporting requirements.